breadbee/breadbee_dev/README.md

 ### kernel.fit

-This builds a kernel FIT image *without* the breadbee overlays but the breadbee rescue initramfs.
+This builds a kernel FIT image *without* the breadbee overlays but *with* the breadbee rescue initramfs.
 This is mainly for testing on mercury5 where actually writing the rootfs to the SPI NOR would destroy the existing firmware that is still useful for making sure the screen etc are still working.